- Xiphos Manual

 In order to change the current Bible translation to another of your choice:

-• right-click in the Bible Text Pane.
-In the popup menu choose FileOpen Module and select your specific translation that you want to view.
+right-click in the Bible Text Pane.
+In the popup menu choose → and select your specific translation that you want to view.

-• under the Modules option in the Sidebar, choose Biblical Textslanguage choice and select your specific translation.
+under the Sidebar, choose → and select your specific translation.

 A nice function in Xiphos is the ability to view your specified bible text in several parallel translations of your choice.
-The Parallel View mode can be accessed by selecting Parallel View just below the Bible Text Pane, next to the Standard View tab.
+The Parallel View mode can be accessed by selecting just below the Bible Text Pane, next to the tab.

 Detached Bible and commentary windows have a synchronization button in the upper-left position beside the navigation bar.
 When this button is depressed, the main window Bible and commentary will synchronize with detached Bible and commentary windows.
 The synchronization goes both ways: Any detached window will synchronize navigation with all other detached Bibles and commentaries plus the main window, and the main window will drive all detached Bibles and commentaries whose synchronization button is depressed.